EmanuelOverflow/cuSOM/README.md

 CuSOM is a CUDA implementation of [Self Organizing Map](https://en.wikipedia.org/wiki/Self-organizing_map).

 ### Important
-It was developed for accademic purpose, some features are not available or need to be modified.
+It was developed for academic purpose, some features are not available or need to be modified.

 ## Prerequisites